 Poor Barb.
 (We’ll pretend your colleague’s name is Barb.)
 You’ve just told her that her opinion isn’t important to you.
 Or at least not as important as [insert manager’s name here]’s.
 Don’t expect Barb to buy you lunch anytime soon.

 Are you ready for more productive responses that encourage better feedback?
-Bring the Serving Up Feedback, One BITE at a Time program to your organization or event, or register for an upcoming webinar (availability varies).
+Bring the Serving Up Feedback, One BITE at a Time program to your organization or event, or check out our self-paced online courses.

 […] seek feedback around strengths and opportunities for growth.
 Again, use the language of the Yeti.
 Ask, “What are the skills […]

 […] to know the secret to getting more praise at work?
 Learn to take a compliment!
 Accepting praise is hard for some of us.
 Yet, deep down, we like to know when we’re doing a good job.
 If you struggle with this, I have […]